turingschool-examples/promises-practice/README.md

 ```

-So we're probably going to have to iterate through this array to make a fetch call for all the bios.
-If promise.all() expects an array of promises and fetch returns an promise, how can we use this to our advantage?
+So we're probably going to have to iterate over this array to make a fetch call for all the bios and images.

 ``` javascript
 fetchBios = (staff) => {